-The national government of the Kingdom of New Zealand is responsible for managing the nation’s debt.
+The national government of New Zealand is responsible for managing the nation’s debt.
 The Minister of Finance in the cabinet is the head of the Treasury of New Zealand.
 This government department is tasked with managing all of the financials aspects of running the country, including raising public debt.

 The parliament of New Zealand has tasked the government with getting the national debt down to 20% of GDP by 2020.
 If that goal is framed in terms of net debt, then that aim has already been achieved.
 In terms of gross public debt, the government still has a little way to go.